harshithvh/harshithvh/README.md

 ### Glad to see you here! &nbsp;

-* I'm a Pre-final year undergraduate in Computer Science 🎓 from DSCE, Bangalore 🏛.
+* I'm a final year undergraduate in Computer Science 🎓 from DSCE, Bangalore 🏛.
 * I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 * I'm currently into Full-stack Development 🕸️, Machine Learning 🤖 and working on my Data Structures and Algorithms 🤓.